pierrelouis-cmrt/pierrelouis.net/README.md

 This is the source code for my personal portfolio website.

 ## License

 MIT License

 ## Credits

-Designed by Thu Le, modified by Pierre-Louis
+Inspired by Thu Le.

 ## Last Update

-October 24, 2024
+Dec 23, 2024

-Feel free to open an issue or submit a pull request if you'd like to contribute!
+Feel free to open an issue or submit a pull request if you'd like to contribute